Tauqir1234/D-FLIPDLOP-NEGEDGE/README.md

 **THEORY**

+A D flip-flop (also called a data flip-flop or delay flip-flop) is one of the most commonly used flip-flops in digital electronics.
+It captures the value of the data input
+𝐷
+D at a particular clock edge (rising or falling) and transfers it to the output 𝑄
+Q. The output remains constant until the next clock edge.

 **D Flip-Flop**

 D flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, D latch operates with enable signal.
 That means, the output of D flip-flop is insensitive to the changes in the input, D except for active transition of the clock signal.
 The circuit diagram of D flip-flop is shown in the following figure.